 The info center itself is a small house at the back of the area.
 You will find here a great deal of information about storks (what else :)), but also about nature and landscape in the area between the Aare River and the cities of Grenchen and Solothurn.

-Children here can try to answer interesting questions, such as how big is the stork´s wing span, how long does a young stork stay in the nest, how much does this nest or the stork´s egg weigh …
+Children here can try to answer interesting questions, such as how big is the stork´s wing span, how long a young stork stays in the nest, and how much this nest or the stork´s egg weighs…

-They can also try to guess what a stork eat.
-They will get the right answer thanks to the green light on the interactive board.
+They can also try to guess what a stork eats.
+They will get the correct answer thanks to the green light on the interactive board.

-The aim of the exhibition is to raise awareness of the protection of storks and nature as such.
-However, its disadvantage to someone may be that all the information are only in German and in French.
+The exhibition aims to raise awareness of the protection of storks and nature as such.
+However, its disadvantage to someone may be that all the information is only in German and in French.

-In the outdoor area, you will find a model of the stork´s nest but also a place for barbecue (even with prepared wood).
+In the outdoor area, you will find a model of the stork´s nest and a place for barbecue (even with prepared wood).

 Walk along the river